Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week3/day3/exercise1/description.md

 Show a form with only one input field to update the sentence.

 *GET - /sentence/:sentence/update/:lang*
-Show a form with only one input field to update the a translation in a given language.
+Show form with only one input field to update the a translation in a given language.
 It only has one input field with the new translation.